alexclassroom/auto-hide-admin-bar/readme.txt

 Auto Hide Admin Bar makes the WordPress Toolbar disappear - and reappear when hovering the mouse pointer over the top of the browser window.
 You end up with a clean view of your site, and keep having access to the WordPress Toolbar.
-If you have any comments or questions, please use the support forum: http://wordpress.org/support/plugin/auto-hide-admin-bar
+If you have any comments or questions, please use the [support forum](http://wordpress.org/support/plugin/auto-hide-admin-bar).

+Want to contribute?
+Check out the Github repository [here](https://github.com/mbootsman/auto-hide-admin-bar).

 == Installation ==